-Maj-Britt Johansson is the Vice-Chancellor of the University of Gävle since July 1, 2008.
+Maj-Britt Johansson is the Vice-Chancellor of University of Gävle since July 1, 2008.
 Maj-Britt Johansson is Professor of Forest Soil Science at the Swedish University of Agricultural Sciences (SLU) and has been connected to SLU in Uppsala for the major part of her career.

 Maj-Britt Johansson's research mainly belongs to Forest Soil Science.
 Focus has been on the organic materials of the soil, the fraction where the main part of the soil's storage of nutrients and carbon available to plants are stored.

-The research has e g been documented in some seventy academic articles, which have increased the understanding of important soil processes and of how the soil should be used in a persistent way.
+The research has e g been documented in some seventy academic articles, which have increased the understanding of important soil processes and of how the soil should be used in a sustainable way.
 Through her research, Maj-Britt Johansson has contributed to a more careful and sustainable silviculture that jeopardises the long-term productivity of the soil to a lesser extent.

 Since 1999, Maj-Britt Johansson is a professor of Forest Soil Science at SLU.

 Maj-Britt Johansson has been active at SLU for 30 years.
 She began in 1978 as research assistant and during her nine last years, up until 2008, she had the assignment of head of department at the Department of Forest Soil Science.

 |1978 — 1986||Research Assistant, Department of Forest Soil Science, SLU|

 |1984 — 1985||Visiting Research Fellow, University of Bayreuth, Germany|